sam55silver/zombie-arcade/README.md

 - Phaser 3
 - PixiJS

 Each implementation can be found in different branchs.
-The master being the godot 4.0 branch.
+The main being the godot 4.0 branch.

 I am now manily focusing on the PixiJS framework with some of my own implementations to create an "engine" for this game.
 This branch can be found at "pixijs-version".